microsoft/vscode-docs/docs/java/java-debugging.md

   <source src="/docs/java/java-debugging/hcr.mp4" type="video/mp4">
 </video>

-You may use debug setting `java.debug.settings.hotCodeReplace` to control how to trigger HCR from manual (click the toolbar to apply the changes), auto (automatically apply the changes after compilation) or never.
+You may use the debug setting `java.debug.settings.hotCodeReplace` to control how to trigger Hot Code replacement.
+The possible setting values are:

+* `manual` - Click the toolbar to apply the changes (default).
+* `auto` - Automatically apply the changes after compilation.
+* `never` - Disable Hot Code replacement.

 ### Logpoints